-January and February are the warmest month to swim, just for note.
-Otherwise you will need a wetsuit to swim as water is very cold.
+January and February are the warmest months to swim, just for note.
+Otherwise you will need a wetsuit to swim as the water is very cold.

 That should be highlighted: Australia is inhabited with 8 out of 10 most dangerous and poisonous spiders.
 It’s questionable if you meet even one of them in your daily life.
 That’s quite difficult.
 Though your chances increase in proportion to your place of residence.
 The northern parts of the country are more housed with them and if you live in the very northern area in the country, your chances are growing then.

 Sharks and sea wasps also live in northern waters.

 Resume: this is the country that boils in its grooving and placid life.
 Safety is set to the highest priority and thus, no one feels worried about extreme or criminal cases; serious crime is not common here.
 Pedestrians are respected go by crosswalks though I met several hot rodders there.

 This is kind of a paradise for children: they are offered a world of playgrounds and other entertainment to enjoy the place.